turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 ## Project Description

-Now that you are a pro with building and consuming APIs, we are giving you the time to shine!
+Now that you're a pro with building and consuming APIs, we are giving you time to shine!

-In this project, you'll be building a brand new platform where you will be internally consume an api, built to handle multiple types of users (guests, registered users & admins).
-Your app will also include documentation for other apps to be able to consume your data with ease.
+In this project, you'll be building a new platform from scratch.
+Within it, you'll build a well-documented API to both internally consume and protect for external consumption.
+Your platform will be built to handle multiple types of users (guests, registered users & admins).

 The project requirements are listed below: